 - Hold on.
 Forgot that he then turns around, and points out, for the first time, and not the last, that it was all Demona's fault.

 - Brooklyn had an earlier moment where his talent for tactics arises when he is fighting both Demona and a mind controlled Goliath.
 After wrestling for the Grimorum Arcanorum, Demona orders Goliath to kill Brooklyn but even though she holds the book necessary to make that command, he does not respond.
 Brooklyn instantly quips, "You hold the book, but I hold the spell" as he reveals that he tore out the exact page for that spell while Demona just fell into his trap to make herself vulnerable to Goliath.

-In "Avalon, Part One", the Magus (last seen back in "Awakening") establishes himself as anything but the near-effeminate annoyance he once was when, defending a few boats full of people, he single-handedly defeats the Weird Sisters in a magical duel.
+- In "Avalon, Part One", the Magus (last seen back in "Awakening") establishes himself as anything but The Load he once was when, defending a few boats full of people, he single-handedly defeats the Weird Sisters in a magical duel.

-This episode also had another one; when the gargoyles are on their way to rescue Talon you already know that there's going to be an awesome action scene.
-But what you don't expect is the combat-ready main cast of gargoyles bust into the bad guy's lair from the ceiling tiles, all of them looking extremely badass.
+- This episode also had another one; when the gargoyles are on their way to rescue Talon you already know that there's going to be an awesome action scene.
+But what you don't expect is when the combat-ready main cast of gargoyles bust into the bad guy's lair through the ceiling, all of them looking extremely badass.

 Goliath: I would never join with the likes of you!
 You blackmail the innocent and call it protection!
 I should drop you right now, down into the gutter where you belong! (drops Dracon, then catches him) But gargoyle justice is not human justice.